Erin Cuthbert: Senior career

 Cuthbert was one of seven Scots to play all eight games in qualifying for the 2019 World Cup.
 She was the team's top scorer with four goals, along with Jane Ross.
 Scotland qualified for the World Cup for the first time, where, as at the European Championship, they met England in their opening game.

 On 15 May 2019, she was selected for the World Cup.
 At the World Cup, she played in the three group games.
 After losing 2–1 to England and Japan, Cuthbert scored for Scotland in the final group match with Argentina, firing Scotland into a 3–0 lead.
 Scotland then concede three goals, including the decisive third goal in the fourth minute of added time from a retaken penalty kick.
 As a result, the Scots were eliminated after the group stage.

 In the subsequent failed qualification for the Euro 2022, Cuthbert had seven appearances and scored three goals.
 In the first five games of the 2023 World Cup qualifiers, she was ever-present and scored two goals.
 In April 2024, she was awarded the SFWA Women's International Player of the Year for her performance in the national team.

+On 10 February 2026, it was announced that Cuthbert had been appointed as permanent vice-captain, alongside Caroline Weir as captain, by Scotland's head coach Melissa Andreatta.